Watson Points Example

 How are those leaderboard points calculated?
 And how you can move up the leaderboard as a security expert?

-Next, Alice, Bob, Carol, Dan, and Emily compete in a Sherlock contest.
-It's a 7-day contest and at the end of the contest, there are 4 legitimate findings.
-Two of them are High severity and two of them are Medium severity.
+Next, Alice, Bob, Carol, Dan, and Emily compete in their second Sherlock contest.
+It's a 14-day contest and at the end of the contest, there are 5 legitimate findings.
+One of them is High severity and four of them are Medium severity.
 The "1"s represent whether the participant submitted a particular finding or not.
-As we can see, Alice submitted the H1 and M1 findings, and so did Carol.
+As we can see, Alice submitted the M1, M2, M3, and M4 findings.
+Bob only submitted the M2 finding.
 H1 represents the first High severity finding and M1 represents the first Medium severity finding.

 Here are the "sybil-resistant" formulas used to calculate how many "issue points" each participant gets for each finding: